Female foeticide in India: Select Schemes by the Central and State Governments

-Responds by others
+Movie based on female foeticide in India

+In August 2023 a movie Titled ‘Panch Kriti’ - Five Elements based on Swachh Bharat Mission was released in India which featured five stories and is set in Chanderi in Bundelkhand, Madhya Pradesh, has been largely shot in real locations.
+It was a women-centric film that touches upon several important themes and topics pertaining to women.
+It also delves into the importance of social movements taking place in India like ‘Swachh Bharat Abhiyaan’ and ‘Beti Bachao Beti Padhaao Abhiyaan’.

+Other campaigns

 Increasing awareness of the problem has led to multiple campaigns by celebrities and journalists to combat sex-selective abortions.
 Aamir Khan devoted the first episode "Daughters Are Precious" of his show Satyamev Jayate to raise awareness of this widespread practice, focusing primarily on Western Rajasthan, which is known to be one of the areas where this practice is common.
 Its sex ratio dropped to 883 girls per 1,000 boys in 2011 from 901 girls to 1000 boys in 2001.
 Rapid response was shown by local government in Rajasthan after the airing of this show, showing the effect of media and nationwide awareness on the issue.
 A vow was made by officials to set up fast-track courts to punish those who practice sex-based abortion.
 They cancelled the licences of six sonography centres and issued notices to over 20 others.

 This has been done on the smaller scale.
 Cultural intervention has been addressed through theatre.
 Plays such as 'Pacha Mannu', which is about female infanticide/foeticide, has been produced by a women's theatre group in Tamil Nadu.
 This play was showing mostly in communities that practice female infanticide/foeticide and has led to a redefinition of a methodology of consciousness raising, opening up varied ways of understanding and subverting cultural expressions.

 The Mumbai High Court ruled that prenatal sex determination implied female foeticide.
 Sex determination violated a woman's right to live and was against India's Constitution.

 The Beti Bachao, or Save girls campaign, has been underway in many Indian communities since the early 2000s.
 The campaign uses the media to raise awareness of the gender disparities creating, and resulting from, sex-selective abortion.
 Beti Bachao activities include rallies, posters, short videos and television commercials, some of which are sponsored by state and local governments and other organisations.
 Many celebrities in India have publicly supported the Beti Bachao campaign.